rd11490/NBA_Tutorials/finding_endpoints/README.md

 ```

 Here is where we will copy the url we extracted in part 1.
+We want to build an href for the data we want.
 ```
 # endpoints
 def player_stats_url(season):